timfulton1/intensity_duration_app/README.md

 image

-### Background
+## Background

 I developed this application to make it easy for cyclists to estimate their critical power (CP) and runners to estimate their critical speed (CS).

 The sustainable duration of exercise is dependent upon the intensity (i.e., power or speed) at which the exercise is performed.
 This fundamental concept is known as the intensity-duration relationship, and for exercise durations of ~2–40 minutes, can be modeled by a two-parameter hyperbolic equation (see methods below).
 Critical power (or speed) is the highest power that can be sustained primarily by aerobic metabolism while still achieving a metabolic steady state.
 Critical power (or speed) is also a metabolic threshold such that exercising at powers (or speeds) above CP will cause increased reliance on anaerobic metabolism and a greater accumulation of fatigue-inducing metabolites.
-For a given speed faster than CS, the time until task failure is dependent on the magnitude of D', suggesting that D' can be viewed as a fatigue buffer (or fatigue constant).
+For a given power above CP, the time until task failure is dependent on the magnitude of W', suggesting that W' can be viewed as a fatigue buffer (or fatigue constant).

-### Methods
+## Methods

-##### Cycling
+### Cycling
 The data are fit using a two parameter hyperbolic model according to the equation below:

 $$